bulka4/spark_kubernetes/readme.md

 - Save Spark scripts in shared storage - For example in the MinIO running on the same Kubernetes cluster or in cloud object storage.

 ## Spark Operator Webhook
+We have the following problems:
-It looks like when we install Spark Operator and we have available a worker node, then spark operator pods (controller and webhook) are created on that worker node.
+- When spark operator pods (controller and webhook) are created on the worker node, then:

-When spark operator pods runs on the worker node, then we are not able to deploy a SparkApplication resource.
-We get error about webhook timeout.
+    - When we try to deploy the SparkApplication in the default namespace, then we get an error about the webhook: 'failed to call webhook ... context deadline exceeded'.
+    - When we try to deploy the SparkApplication in the spark-operator namespace (the same as spark operator pods), then it gets deployed but nothing happens (it doesn't change status, there are no logs, Spark Driver Pod doesn't get created)

-But when we have spark operator pods created on the master node, then deploying SparkApplication resource works fine.
+- When spark operator pods are created on the master node, then we can deploy the SparkApplication resource and it gets completed.

-It looks like this is an issue with CoreDNS.
-Kubernetes APi server is not able to communicate with the webhook through its service.
-When I try to resolve that webhook's service DNS name (<webhook-service-name>.<namespace>.svc) from inside of a testing Pod, I can't do this.

-Some of the solutions I tried (it might be worth to try them again in a different way):
-- Lower ndots in dnsConfig (that is in the /etc/resolv.conf file in a Pod)
-- Changing values next to the ‘forward’ parameter in the CoreDNS configMap
+    - In order to be able to deploy spark operator pods on the mater node, we need to patch their deployments and add tolerations (it is done in the bash script vm1_configure.tftpl)

+The issue from the next section 'DNS resolution' is related to this.

 Forums about similar issues:
 - https://stackoverflow.com/questions/72059332/how-can-i-fix-failed-calling-webhook-webhook-cert-manager-io
 - https://stackoverflow.com/questions/74783557/metallb-kubernetes-installation-failed-calling-webhook-ipaddresspoolvalidation

+## DNS resolution
+There is a problem with resolution of public and Services DNS names from inside of a Pod.
+This is related to the issue from the previous section 'Spark Operator Webhook'.

+Symptoms:
+- At the beginning, after cluster setup, we can't resolve public and Services DNS names from inside of a Pod.
+When we restart the coreDNS deployment `kubectl -n kube-system rollout restart deployment coredns`, it starts working, but deploying SparkApplication still gives the same error about the webhook.
+-

+## Terraform code sometimes doesn't work
+Sometimes not entire bash script is executed successfully on one of the VMs and we need to run the entire Terraform code again (I don't know why).